cyberrangecz/docs/docs/user-guide-basic/training-agenda/visualizations/visualizations-for-linear.md

 ### Progress of Training Instance

 As an instructor, you can see the ongoing course of the training runs and further filter information on demand in the tab **Progress**.
-This tab contains two swappable sections - **Progress** and **Command Timeline**.
+This tab contains two swappable sections - [Progress](#progress) and [Command Timeline](#command-timeline).

 #### Progress